lbryio/lbry.com/content/faq/naming.md

 3. **Other users can pledge credits to support the nameclaim of a creator they like.** If you claim lbry://bestmovieever and your film lives up to the hype, users may show their support by pledging some credits to make sure you hold onto that name.

-4. **Names are not like Youtube channels; they’re more like search terms.** Publishers will each get a unique ID that serves as their “channel” and shows all the content they upload.
-This ID will form permanent links so you can embed your videos on websites and include the link in promotional materials.
+4. **Names are not like Youtube channels; they’re more like search terms.** However, publishers can use a claim to a name for much the same purpose, with a "channel" claim.
+The uri for these claims support allow specifying other claims made by that publisher easily, like `lbry://@UCBerkeley/ucb-P7Wjq025f-Q` or `lbry://@oscopelabs/itsadisaster-sd`.
+Additionally, with the `#<claim_id>` syntax publishers have uris that are permanent and embeddable, where resolution is not subject to the bidding system.
+The only time these claims cannot be resolved is if the publisher removes the specified claim, the decision is theirs.
 The bidding system is only meant to get traffic from users trying to “discover” your content through the naming system.
 Since every comedy video would want to be at lbry://comedy, the nameclaim system allows the name to go to the creator who can make the most revenue off of it.

 No doubt it is unlike anything we've seen before on the net.
 For creators, it's a tradeoff.
 You might lose a valuable name, but you also don't have to worry about people squatting on the best names.
 Squatting has plagued projects like Namecoin and is only (poorly) resolved by ICANN at the cost of much expense and centralization.